 Get Involved - CAFE-B: Bilingual Programs Family Advisory Council

 All families of current TBE and dual language students are invited to join.
 The purpose of this council is to center the voices of families in bilingual programs, keep open communication on new developments, and to advise the district on how to best serve students in bilingual programs.
-CAFE-B will meet on Zoom (link) the fourth Monday of each month from 5:30-6:30 pm.
-More information.
+More information on dates and focus.